February 26, 2017 (photos from 2017)

 Join the fun at this family-friendly spectacle showcasing our local personality and creativity.
 Asheville's Mardi Gras Parade downtown celebration is rapidly growing as more and more sparkles, feathers, and beads show up each year to march in the annual parade with this year's King and Queen, dancers, roller skaters, drummers and krewes of colorful characters.
 The high energy slow moving caravan starts at 3:05 PM at the end of Wall Street and travels on Battery Park Avenue, Haywood Street, and Page Avenue by the Grove Arcade.

 This parade is an exuberant and irreverent downtown event in the dead of mid-winter.
-Zaniness, political satire, and amazing displays of populist art appreciated!
-But Asheville is not Bourbon Street.
-Alcohol and nudity are not part of this twist on Mardi Gras in the mountains.
-This is a fun, safe event for all ages.
+Zaniness, political satire, and amazing displays of populist art abound!
+This is fun for the entire family - no alcohol and nudity at this celebration.
+You are also welcome to join the line-up festivities on Wall Street, 1-3 PM.

 Asheville Mardi Gras is a social aid and pleasure club as well as an arts and culture group.
 Their purpose is to strengthen Western North Carolina’s community connections through promoting creativity, frivolity and celebration, based on the traditions of Mardi Gras.
 They show up at many Asheville events throughout the year to add plenty of fun and personality.

 You never know what you will see coming down the street!